Night terrors (sleep terrors) are a sleep disorder in which a person quickly wakes from sleep in a terrified state.

 Children with night terrors may also sleep walk.

 In contrast, nightmares are more common in the early morning.
 They may occur after someone watches frightening movies or TV shows, or has an emotional experience.
-A person may remember the details of a dream when he or she wakes up, and will not be disoriented after the episode.
+A person may remember the details of a dream after waking up and will not be disoriented after the episode.

 In many cases, no further examination or testing is needed.
 If the night terror is severe or prolonged, the child may need a psychological evaluation.